-Farooq Shaikh (born 25 March 1948) is an Indian actor, who did most of his films during the 1970s and 1980s.
+Farooq Shaikh (25 March 1948, - 28 December 2013) was an Indian actor, who did most of his films during the 1970s and 1980s.
 His major contribution was in Parallel Cinema or the New Indian Cinema.
 He has worked with directors like Satyajit Ray, Muzaffar Ali, Hrishikesh Mukherjee and Ketan Mehta.

 He has acted in many comedies on television and performed on stage in famous productions such as Tumhari Amrita (1992), alongside Shabana Azmi, directed by Feroz Abbas Khan, and also presented the TV show, Jeena Isi Ka Naam Hai.

 Shaikh was born to Mustafa Shaikh,hansot a Mumbai Lawyer and Farida Shaikh in Amroli Dist.
 Baroda.
 His family was zamindari, and he grew up in a luxurious surroundings.
 He was eldest of the five children.

 He went to St Mary’s School, Mumbai and then to St. Xavier's College, Mumbai.
 He studied Law at Siddharth College of Law.
 He attended the Film and Television Institute of India, Pune.